gorenje/99.99999/index.md

 ## Life, the Universe and Everything

-But we call all take solace in the fact that there estimated up to [400 billion](https://skiesandscopes.com/how-many-planets/) planets in the Milky Way.
+But we can all take solace in the fact that there estimated up to [400 billion](https://skiesandscopes.com/how-many-planets/) planets in the Milky Way.
 Let alone the universe.

 And at the moment, the Earth has zero *known* followers.
 I guess we could start talking about *dark* followers - in the sense of dark matter that does not interact with anything and can't be measured but apparently exists.
-But dark followers *really* don't count.
+But dark followers *really* don't count i.e. if the planet does not it's being followed then it also doesn't make a difference.

 So that means that our planet is even more unknown than anyone living on the planet.
 And take comfort, that is not to say that there isn't someone somewhere in the Milky Way that is even more least known than you and me - we just don't know of them.

-Which is also an interesting thought: measuring insignificance causes it to disappear since we become aware of people thus reducing their insignificance!

-So besides realising that the Earth is far more insignificant than ourselves, there are a number of other coping mechanisms.
-I won't go into all of them - basically everything we do between birth and death is a way of coping with our insignificance!
+So realising that the Earth is far more insignificant than ourselves might provide some comfort for our own insignificance.

 ## Solace in the concept of God

-Please note, I am discussing the *concept* of "God", I am not discussing a *particular* or *specific* incarnation of that concept, that is, believe in your God and be open to discussing the *concept* of "God".
+Please note, I am discussing the *concept* of "God", I am not discussing a *particular* or *specific* incarnation of that concept, that is, believe in your God and be open to discussion on the *concept* of "God".
+To make this distinction clearer I'll use *Great Maker in the Sky* - GMitS instead of "God".

-Let us assume there is an omnipresent God, who is really interested in what we do and who we are.
-This God has our best intentions at heart and offers us a prize for getting through life.
-That prize is to live in everlasting peace, love and harmony in a place called "heaven".
+Let us assume there is an omnipresent GMitS, who is really interested in what we do and who we are.
+This GMitS has our best intentions at heart and offers us a prize for getting through life.
+That prize is to live in everlasting love, peace and harmony in a place called "heaven".
 Of course this being a prize, it's only awarded to the best amongst us.
 So only the "good" (judged by a specific set of rules - lets call them "the ten commandments") make it to heaven.
 What happens to the "bad" ones we don't really want to know - it's really bad.
-(This is purely psychological: everyone has their own personal hell so it's not a good idea to describe a general hell since for some that would be more like heaven.)
+(Psychologically speaking it is better for everyone to have their own personal hell.
+A general hell might be appealing and/or pleasant for some and that would make hell to heaven for those so inclined.)

 Now imagine being in charge of an anthill.
-This comparison is based on the fact that the ants have about as much understanding of us as we do of our God.
-We assume that ants have also developed the concept of "God" and we have taken on the role of God.
+This comparison is based on the fact that the ants have about as much understanding of us as we do of our GMitS.
+We assume that ants have also developed the concept of "GMitS" and we have taken on the role of GMitS.

 Every time an ant dies, it becomes our job to decide whether this was a "good" ant or a "bad" ant.
-Another job that we have to do is listen to anything these ants say to us (lets call this communication "prayers").
-We need to store all their communication with us in a big book so that we can better judge whether good or bad ant.
+Another job that we have to do is listen to anything these ants say to us - lets call this communication "prayers".
+We need to store all their communication with us in a big book so that we can better judge whether this was a good or bad ant.
 On top of this, we also have to read their minds - even bad thoughts count against an ant!

 In addition to that, we have to keep an eye on their behaviour - are they behaving well to their fellow ants?

 That's a lot of spying and eavesdropping - it would nice we could digitalise all this ...

 And now imagine the ant.
-Do you think the ant understands that it's being punished by God when we step on it?
+Do you think the ant understands that it's being punished by GMitS if we happen to step on it?
 I doubt that very much.
 And are we punishing the ant or did we simply not notice the ant?
 I really have a hard time trying to figure out why I would want to punish an ant.
 (Ok, this is assuming the ant is in its natural habitat and not in my kitchen.)

-So I'd rather doubt that there is an omnipresent "God" that somehow has our best intentions at heart.
-Or if there is, then similar to an ant, this "God" does not directly influence my day-to-day life and when he does (e.g. steps on me), I have no comprehension that it was "God".
+So I'd rather doubt that there is an omnipresent "GMitS" that somehow has our best intentions at heart.
+Or if there is, then similar to an ant, this "GMitS" does not directly influence my day-to-day life and when he does, e.g. steps on me, I have no comprehension that it was "GMitS".

-So, personally, the concept of "God" does not really help me to deal with my insignificance.
+So, personally, the concept of "GMitS" does not really help me to deal with my insignificance.
+But it does do something for my level of humour.

 ## Butterflies and rice sacks - Causality to the rescue